ibm-cloud-docs/EventStreams/eventstreams050.md

 {: codeblock}

 <br/>
-Note, if you're using a Kafka client earlier than 0.10.2.1, the ```sasl.jaas.config``` property isn't supported and you must instead provide the client configuration in a JAAS configuration file.
+Note, if you're using a Kafka client earlier than 0.10.2.1, the <code>sasl.jaas.config</code> property isn't supported and you must instead provide the client configuration in a JAAS configuration file.